-If you are considering entering my office as a couple and you wish to work on this together, I want to share my approach with you.
+If you are considering entering my office as a couple before recovery and you wish to work on this together, I want to share my approach with you.

 I feel that addiction prevents intimacy as you will be unable to be intimate with your partner while they are turning to the object of their addiction and not you.

-However, your partner may not believe they have an addiction and that is fine, they may not.
-We will devise a “drinking contract” to find out.
-As a couple, I will want you two to agree on what amount of use is acceptable if any.
-You will also agree to when it will be acceptable to drink.
-This contract may be helpful as the partner who is using just needed some more structure.
+Your partner may not believe they have an addiction and that is fine, they may not.
+We will devise a “drinking contract” to explore the issue.
+As a couple, I want you two to agree on what amount of use and when is acceptable if any.
+This contract can be helpful as the partner who is drinking may just need some structure.

-If the contract is breached by the partner who is using, I will ask that they consider they may have a problem and to seek additional help.
+In a later session if the contract is breached by the drinking partner, I will ask that they consider that they may have a problem and to seek additional help.
 If they agree to do so, let’s shake on that.

-Once there has been some sobriety or the partner is receiving help for their addiction, then it can be productive to work on bringing you two closer and creating more intimacy as a couple.
+Once there has been some sobriety and the partner is receiving additional help, then it can be productive to work on bringing you two closer and creating more intimacy as a couple.

 To set up an initial phone consultation or schedule an appointment click below: